jay-pm/Database-SQL/README.md

 It's good practice to make SQL keywords uppercase to distinguish them from other parts of your query, like column and table names.
 It's also good practice to include a semicolon at the end of your query.
 This tells SQL where the end of your query is!

+**SELECTing multiple columns**

+In the real world, we often want to select multiple columns.
+Luckily, SQL makes this really easy.
+To select multiple columns from a table, simply separate the column names with commas!

+    SELECT name, birthdate
+    FROM people;

+**SELECTing all columns**

+    SELECT *
+    FROM people;

+**Limiting query result**
+If we only want to return a certain number of results, we can use the LIMIT keyword to limit the number of rows returned:

+    SELECT *
+    FROM people
+    LIMIT 10;

+**SELECTing DISTINCT values**

+    SELECT DISTINCT language
+    FROM films;

+**COUNTing number of rows**

+If you want to count the number of employees in your employees table, the COUNT statement lets us do this by returning the number of rows in one or more columns.
+For example, this code gives the number of rows in the people table:

+    SELECT COUNT(*)
+    FROM people;

+ Below query gives count of non missing values in a single column.

+    SELECT COUNT(birthdate)
+    FROM people;

+It's also common to combine COUNT with DISTINCT to count the number of distinct values in a column.
+For example, this query counts the number of distinct birth dates contained in the people table:

+    SELECT COUNT(DISTINCT birthdate)
+    FROM people;